mrdoob/three.js/threejs/lessons/threejs-game.md

 It also wasn't clear to me if coroutines should run independently of their components.
 We could have made a global `CoroutineRunner` and put all coroutines on it.
 That would make cleaning them up harder.
-As it is now if the gameobject is removed all of it's components are removed and therefore the coroutine runners created are no longer called and it will all get garbage collected.
+As it is now if the gameobject is removed all of its components are removed and therefore the coroutine runners created are no longer called and it will all get garbage collected.
 If we had global runner then it would be the responsibility of each component to remove any coroutines it added